exasol/bucketfs-java/doc/design.md

 ### Alternatives Considered

 * Completely ignoring the the host name during certificate validation is insecure.
-* We allow the user to specify one or more host names or IP addresses that are also considered valid during certificate validation.
+* We allow the user to specify one or more host names or IP addresses (Subject Alternative Names (SAN)) that are also considered valid during certificate validation.
+* We could automatically add the hostname used for connecting as an additional SANs.
+This would be more convenient, but is less secure and unexpected for the user.
+It is better to explicitly configure the additional SAN.

 ### Decisions